PianoPsychopath/Botw-Mubin-to-Blender/README.md

 # DESCRIPTION

 Exports static mubin and dynamic mubin regions into blender in mass.
-Can also send notification to discord with process is completed
+Can also send notification to discord when process is completed

 ![4kmega_oof](https://github.com/PianoPsychopath/Botw-Mubin-to-Blender/assets/136649946/9f02a341-f3e3-47a2-b49b-0fffdebb4db8)